 Be sure to wash them thoroughly and remove the pit before feeding.
 The skin can be left intact, as it contains several great nutrients.
-You can offer a small piece of plum to your guinea pig once or twice a week.
+You can offer a small piece of plum to your guinea pig once a week.

 Can Guinea Pigs Eat Kiwi?

 Guinea pigs can eat kiwi, but you should feed it in small amounts due to the high sugar levels in this fruit.
-Kiwi also contains calcium and phosphorus, which can lead to bladder stone formation.
+Kiwi also contains some calcium and phosphorus, which can lead to bladder stone formation.

 However, they are an excellent source of Vitamin C and also offer a boost of Vitamins A, E, and K. Peel off the fuzzy brown skin, and you can feed a thin slice of this fruit once every week or so.

 Can Guinea Pigs Eat Mango?